• “Pro Panel” guest at Writers’ Community of Durham Region’s December Round Table, Whitby.

 • Interview at SlowCity magazine, with Will McGuirk.

-• “Altered States: Poems from This Being” feature at Numéro Cinq magazine.
+• “Altered States: Poems from This Being” featured in Numéro Cinq magazine.

-• Festival of Authors, Ontario Writers’ Converence, Ajax, Ontario, with Teva Harrison and Andrew F. Sullivan.
+• Guest author at Ontario Writers’ Conference Festival of Authors in Ajax, Ontario (with Teva Harrison and Andrew F. Sullivan).

-• “Unpacking Poetry: Exploring the Essential Poets Series” instructor resources now available at The Porcupine’s Quill website.
+• “Unpacking Poetry: Exploring the Essential Poets Series” instructor resources now available on The Porcupine’s Quill website.

-• “Word on the Hills” radio interview (for Poetry Month) on Northumberland 89.7FM, with hosts Felicity Sidnell Reid and Gwynn Scheltema.
-While the program aired in mid-April, listen to the archived podcast.
+• Guest author, “Word on the Hills” radio interview (for Poetry Month) on Northumberland 89.7FM, with hosts Felicity Sidnell Reid and Gwynn Scheltema.
+Originally aired in mid-April, the archived podcast is available for listening.

-• “Art Waves” radio interivew in Hamilton, Ontario, with Shane Neilson, Amanda Jernigan, and host Bernadette Rule, to discuss Canadian poets (Richard Outram, Anne Wilkinson, and M. Travis Lane), and their contributions as editors of The Essential Poets Series published by The Porcupine’s Quill.
-Archived program #277.
+• Guest appearance on “Art Waves” radio, an interview in Hamilton, Ontario, with Shane Neilson, Amanda Jernigan, and host Bernadette Rule, to discuss Canadian poets (Richard Outram, Anne Wilkinson, and M. Travis Lane) and their own contributions as editors of The Essential Poets Series published by The Porcupine’s Quill.
+Listen to the archived program #277 here.

-• New poem appears on “Sunrise with Sea Monsters“, Wolsak & Wynn poetry editor Paul Vermeersch’s website of eponymous poems inspired by JMW Turner’s painting.
+• New poem appears at “Sunrise with Sea Monsters“, Wolsak & Wynn poetry editor Paul Vermeersch’s website of eponymous poems inspired by JMW Turner’s painting.

-• The Essential Anne Wilkinson, reviewed by Melissa Dalgleish in The Bull Calf Review.
+• The Essential Anne Wilkinson is reviewed by Melissa Dalgleish in The Bull Calf Review.

 • “A Little and A Lot“, a review of The Essential Anne Wilkinson in Canadian Literature 224, Spring 2015 issue.